Regular clinic registration ends in…

 LEARN THE CONCEPTS BEHIND ELITE PERFORMANCE

 In addition to training, you’ll learn the building blocks of elite performance.
 From periodization to acceleration mechanics, we’ll break down concepts that will help you improve even after you leave the Ascent Track and Field Clinic.
-Not only that, but we’ll send you home with a link to download training programs you learned at the clinic.
+Not only that, but we will also send you a link to download training programs that you learned at the clinic, as well a 40-routine, 400-exercise training inventory from featured coach, Boo Schexnayder.

 EXPAND YOUR NETWORK AND STAY CONNECTED